Rondas campesinas: Legalization and government coordination

 It was only in 1982 that the Peruvian government began to take action in earnest.
 Military rule was established in nine provinces after a state of emergency was declared in December of that year, and the rondas campesinas were employed by the military.
 The Peruvian military, their auxiliaries the rondas campesinas, and the Sendero Luminoso guerrillas all committed human rights atrocities during the course of the conflict.
 For two years, the "dirty war" was fought, with all sides killing anyone suspected for any reason of being with whoever "the enemy" was to the killers.
 The Peruvian Marine Infantry made a policy of clearing the countryside for battle, and relocating people to strategically defended areas.
 It was in one of these new settlements that the first official civil defense committee was developed by the citizens, based on the military's model of government.
 Men and women both contributed to the committee, with men patrolling and protecting the community while women cooked and cleaned in support of the men's obligations.

 In 1990, President Alberto Fujimori came to power.
 He, along with Peru's armed forces, armed the rondas campesinas.
 From 1991 to 1992, the president and the government issued several decrees legalizing and regulating the existing rondas.
-Specifically, the “Comites de Autodefensa” (Committees of Self-Defense) were to work in tandem with the military and/or the police to provide local defense of their villages.
+Specifically, the "Comites de Autodefensa" (Committees of Self-Defense) were to work in tandem with the military and/or the police to provide local defense of their villages.
 These committees were armed by the government, mostly with 12-gauge shotguns, and trained by the official Peruvian military.
 A later decree specified that all legally recognized rondas needed to work with and under the guidelines of the Comites de Autodefensa.

 Modern-day impact

-Even though the internal conflict is now largely confined to the VRAEM and has greatly diminished since 1992, the term rondero is still used in everyday speech in Peru to signify a volunteer neighbourhood watchman either the countryside or in the suburbs of cities such as Lima or Trujillo.
-These days, the defining quality of the rondero appears to be that he is unpaid, unlike the ubiquitous "Huachiman" and the uniformed security guards that are seen outside of homes and business all over Peru.

 The communal peasant organization integrated the rondas campesinas.
 Several former leaders of the rondas campesinas were able to participate successfully in the political process.
 The previous president of Peru Pedro Castillo claims to be a former rondero.